Click the image to expand

 But once I was writing, the voices of the others characters began to assert themselves, making their own claim on the narrative, insisting that their points of view be heard.
-First it was Pastor John and Ulysses, then Sally and Woolly, and finally Abacus and Billy.
+First it was Sally and Woolly, then Pastor John and Ulysses, and finally Abacus and Billy.
 Now that the book is done, it’s hard for me to imagine it could ever have been told from the perspectives of just Emmett and Duchess.

 Can you talk about the structure of the book?

 As a novelist and a reader, I’m very interested in the role that structure plays in story-telling.
 Both Rules of Civility and A Gentleman in Moscow were conceived with very specific structures in mind (the former spanning from one New Year’s Eve to the next, and the latter spanning thirty-two years with an accordion-like shape).
 With The Lincoln Highway, from the first I imagined a story told over ten days.

 When I began writing the book, it was laid out in sections titled Day One, Day Two, Day Three, and so on.
 But when I was about halfway through writing the first draft, I became frustrated.
 The book was feeling unwieldy, with sections that were cumbersome, slow, or off track.
 After dwelling for days on the draft’s shortcomings to no avail, I suddenly realized that the book wasn’t simply a story told over the course of ten days, it was a countdown.
 So, I went back to the beginning and began revising—having renamed the sections as Ten, Nine, Eight, and so on.
 This helped clarify for me what belonged in the story and how it should be told.